 Cruise season sails into Port Arthur

-The 2013-14 Southern Tasmanian cruise season began this morning when Sea Princess moored just offshore from the Port Arthur Historic Site, carrying 1,900 passengers and 900 crew on a cruise around Tasmania from Sydney.
+The 2013-14 Southern Tasmanian cruise season will begin this Wednesday morning, October 23 when Sea Princess moors just offshore from the Port Arthur Historic Site.
+She will be carrying 1,900 passengers and 900 crew on a cruise around Tasmania from Sydney.

-After voyaging past the sea cliffs of the Tasman Peninsula coastline, passengers were tendered ashore to experience the UNESCO World Heritage-listed Site and learn about Australia’s convict heritage.
-While at Port Arthur, they were offered unique locally made crafts and produce, including jewellery hand-crafted by local artist Sally Ferrar using ashes collected from the January 2013 bushfires.
+After voyaging past the sea cliffs of the Tasman Peninsula coastline, passengers will be tendered ashore to experience the UNESCO World Heritage-listed Site and learn about Australia’s convict heritage.
+While at Port Arthur, they will be offered unique locally made crafts and produce, including jewellery hand-crafted by local artist Sally Ferrar using ashes collected from the January 2013 bushfires.

-Port Arthur Historic Site Management Authority (PAHSMA) Director of Tourism Anne McVilly says that some passengers undertook tours in the local region.
+Port Arthur Historic Site Management Authority (PAHSMA) Director of Tourism Anne McVilly says that some passengers will undertake tours in the local region.

 “We have fantastic and unique experiences all around Port Arthur, including award winning eco cruises, the Tasmanian Devil Conservation Park, a chocolate factory and whiskey distillery as well as the World Heritage-listed Coal Mines Historic Site.”

-“A select few have explored areas of the Port Arthur Site not normally open to visitors on special behind-the-scenes tours with our archaeologists. “
+“A select few will explore areas of the Port Arthur Site not normally open to visitors on special behind-the-scenes tours with our archaeologists. “

-The ship departed for Hobart in the late afternoon, giving passengers the opportunity to undertake further tours and activities in southern Tasmania tomorrow, and providing an increased economic boost to the region.
+The ship will depart for Hobart in the late afternoon, giving passengers the opportunity to undertake further tours and activities in southern Tasmania the next day, and providing an increased economic boost to the region.

 “PAHSMA has been working strategically for many years to attract more cruise ship visits to its deep water harbour,” said Ms McVilly.